mitogen-hq/mitogen/docs/ansible.rst

 copies are implemented natively using the same interpreters, connection tree, and routed message bus that carries RPCs.

-This permits streaming directly between endpoints regardless of execution environment, without necessitating temporary copies in intermediary accounts or machines, for example when ``become`` is active, or in the presence of connection delegation.
-It also neatly avoids the problem of securely sharing temporary files between accounts and machines.
+This permits direct streaming between endpoints regardless of execution environment, without necessitating temporary copies in intermediary accounts or machines, for example when ``become`` is active, or in the presence of connection delegation.
+It also avoids the need to securely share temporary files between accounts and machines.

-As the implementation is self-contained, it is simple to make future improvements like prioritizing transfers, supporting resume, or displaying progress bars.
+As the implementation is self-contained, it is simple to make improvements like prioritizing transfers, supporting resume, or displaying progress bars.

 Safety
 ^^^^^^

-Incomplete transfers proceed to a hidden file in the destination directory, with content and metadata synced using `fsync(2)
-<https://linux.die.net/man/2/fsync>`_ prior to rename over any existing file.
-This ensures the file remains consistent in the event of a crash, or when overlapping `ansible-playbook` runs deploy differing file contents.
+Transfers proceed to a hidden file in the destination directory, with content and metadata synced using `fsync(2) <https://linux.die.net/man/2/fsync>`_ prior to rename over any existing file.
+This ensures the file remains consistent at all times, in the event of a crash, or when overlapping `ansible-playbook` runs deploy differing file contents.

 The `sftp <https://linux.die.net/man/1/sftp>`_ and `scp
-<https://linux.die.net/man/1/sftp>`_ tools may cause undetectable data
+<https://linux.die.net/man/1/sftp>`_ tools may cause undetected data corruption
-corruption in the form of truncated files, or files containing intermingled data segments from overlapping runs.
-In normal operation both tools additionally expose a window where users of the file may observe inconsistent contents.
+in the form of truncated files, or files containing intermingled data segments from overlapping runs.
+As part of normal operation, both tools expose a window where readers may observe inconsistent file contents.

 Performance
 ^^^^^^^^^^^

-One roundtrip in each direction is required to initiate a transfer larger than 32KiB.
-For smaller transfers content is embedded in the RPC towards the target.
-For any tool that operates via SSH multiplexing, 5 roundtrips are required to configure the associated IO channel, in addition to the time needed to start the local and remote copy subprocesses.
-A complete localhost invocation of ``scp`` with an empty ``.profile`` requires around 15 ms.
+One roundtrip initiates a transfer larger than 32KiB, while smaller transfers are embedded in the initiating RPC.
+For tools operating via SSH multiplexing, 4 roundtrips are required to configure the IO channel, in addition to the time to start the local and remote processes.

+An invocation of ``scp`` with an empty ``.profile`` over a 30 ms link takes ~140 ms, wasting 110 ms per invocation, rising to ~2,000 ms over a 400 ms UK-India link, wasting 1,600 ms per invocation.

 Interpreter Reuse